Doctor Aunty: Deepak Budki

 death.
 Both of us are scared to allow strangers into the house.
 Only our maidservant

-Thank God, I recognized your voice and opened the gate otherwise you would have had to wait for a long time.
-Life has changed full circle since our sister left.”
+comes in from the back door.
+The clinic's shutters remain closed permanently.
+Thank God, I recognised your voice and opened the gate; otherwise, you would have had to wait for a long time.
+Life has changed full circle since our sister left."

 I followed Uncle through the clinic and sat